isaacnmm/pestpolicy-hugo2XX/content/posts/spider-bite-vs-mosquito-bite/index.md

 ###  2. Causes High-Risk** i**llnesses?

 *a.
 Mosquito bite* Mosquito bites will result in pink, red & rounded, plus itchy bumps.
 But this bite could result in severe illnesses like eastern equine encephalitis (EEE), malaria, West Nile virus, and Zika virus.
 Zika virus will, for many humans, result in a flu-like illness.
 However, newborns from mothers infected with this virus could get microcephalybirth defects.
-The [CDC notes](https://pestpolicy.com) that the West Nile virus was (in 2019) spread over 47 states of the US.
+The [CDC notes](https://pestpolicy.com)that the West Nile virus was (in 2019) spread over 47 states of the US.

 - The virus symptoms will be evident within 2 - 14 days - these include skin rash, diarrhea, vomiting, fever, body aches, and headaches.
 Further, humans that get West Nile that's severe may develop encephalitis, meningitis, and other signs like convulsions, high fever, disorientation, severe headache, and neck stiffness. - But mosquitoes will largely infect humans with malaria - but the malaria cases have malaria transmission in the US.